Smalltalk Died because Of Greed, Speed, Mis-Development, and Hype.

 Speed was always a problem because it is an interpreted language instead of a compiled language - everything that isn't in the Virtual Machine is evaluated during execution.
 Early pauses for garbage collection were annoying.
 A painfully slow example was Digitalk's Goodies code to train Neural Networks.
 As a rule of thumb applications that can tolerate relative slowness are those where the human doesn't use it rapidly.
 A bank teller's terminal is used more slowly than an insurance claim operator's faster data entry to get through many claims per hour.
 Real time applications require more speed - a self-driving car is likely to crash with a 100 millisecond delay at the wrong time.
 Thus Python's ability to disable garbage collection can make it a safer choice.

 Mis-Development has been a plague on Smalltalk's usability.
 The earliest item is calling a bit copy function a bit block transfer.
 There is no good reason to make things that much harder to understand, especially when you're trying for self documenting code.
-A big misstep was the Patterns fad.
+A big misstep was Smalltalk's early inability to deliver working applications for sale by developers - one had to sell a Smalltalk platform along with the application, leaving little profit.
+Another misstep was the Patterns fad.
 Many books were written pretending to show the form of best practices in writing algorithms with zero algorithm content, making them unusable by programmers who need algorithms.
 Had the efforts of these misguided authors gone into making advanced application libraries as one finds by searching "Free Open Source" which finds projects like OpenCV and Tesseract, Smalltalk would not be so dead.
 A similar fad was pursued by people trying to make object analysis a more complicated "paradigm" even in the name of simplicity.
 CRC cards became another excuse to keep ideas on paper instead of writing Smalltalk code.
 Contrasting these mis-Developmets is the development of languages which focus more on practical usable objects which make real work go faster and easier for programmers.

 Reduced Hype i.e. social death is a natural consequence of all these problems but it must be mentioned in light of Sun's super star burst hype promoting Java as the best computer language ever.
 Although Sun died, the hype did get Java into many places Smalltalk should have been in.
 Had anyone bothered to rewrite Smalltalk from an interpreted language into a compiled language then counter advertised that Smalltalk was the best, it might have regained market momentum.
-Of course there is lots of false hype such as promoting the need for profiling before deciding on another language in an application where simple math proves Smalltalk is literally deadly.
+Of course there is lots of false hype such as promoting the need for profiling before deciding on another language in a real time application like self driving vehicles where simple math proves Smalltalk is literally deadly.